 Within their current Gender Action Plans, each assigned college has set clear target outcomes focused on the subjects with the greatest gender imbalances.
-These focus on addressing gender imbalances in subjects where 90% or more learners are of one gender and are available through the following links:
+These focus on addressing gender imbalances in subjects where 90% or more learners are of one gender and are accessible on the links provided above.